Addressing Capital-Intensive Challenges in Cleantech Funding

 Funding Constraints and Market Dynamics

-The Evolving Investor Landscape in Cleantech
+The Evolving Cleantech Investment Landscape

 Family offices and sovereign wealth funds are increasingly allocating capital to climate solutions, often with a longer time horizon and a greater appetite for infrastructure-scale projects.
 Meanwhile, corporate venture capital (CVC) arms, especially those from energy, automotive, and chemicals sectors, are not just investing, but also offering strategic partnerships, pilot opportunities, and access to global supply chains.